 Portainer has the notion of users, and users can be defined either as 'Admin' or 'Regular Users'.
 Admins have access to everything, deployed everywhere, and can do anything.
 Regular users have access only to environments they are authorised to manage, to create and manage deployments they create, or that are shared with them by other users.

 As we have determined, you don't want everyone having access to everything, and as such, you really shouldn't have more than one or two Admins.
 Remember, if all users are Admins, then NONE of the Portainer security controls to limit privileged actions or manage access take effect.

 When hackers are trying to gain access to a system, they often look for a way in as "Admin" as this makes their life so much simpler.
 Having too many users assigned the admin role is a recipe for disaster.
 Even admins should not login with their admin account on a day to day basis..
 Here is a great article (external) that explains why this is important.

-If the Portainer CE Admin/User split is not granular enough for you, then we have RBAC capability in Portainer Business (paid) which allows you to better control who can do what.
+If the Portainer CE Admin/User split is not granular enough for you, then we have RBAC capability in Portainer Business (five nodes free or paid) which allows you to have granular access control to who can do what.

 For example, you may want to let some of your users have complete control over just one cluster, but not any others (we call this our "endpoint admin" role), or you may want some of your users to be able to see EVERYTHING across a cluster, but be read-only so as not be able to change anything (we call this our "helpdesk" role), maybe you want some users to be able to start/stop running containers, but not be able to create new or delete (thats our "operator" role).